flutter/website/src/docs/perf/rendering/best-practices.md

-Generally, Flutter applications are performant by default, so you only need to avoid common pitfalls to get excellent performance instead of needing to micro-optimize with complicated profiling tools.
-These best recommendations will help you write the most performant
-Flutter app possible.
+Generally, Flutter applications are performant by default, so you only need to avoid common pitfalls to get excellent performance.
+These best recommendations will help you write the most performant Flutter app possible.

 If you are writing web apps in Flutter, you might be interested in a series of articles, written by the Flutter Material team,